Content marketing has become one of the most powerful digital marketing strategies for businesses of all sizes and industries.

 10. GIFs and Memes

 Not to mention, memes and GIFs are some of the most shareable types of content marketing on the web today.

-Here’s an example of one of our favorite digital marketing memes, featuring Sam Bean as Boromir in Lord of the Rings:
+Here’s an example of one of our favorite digital marketing memes, featuring Sean Bean as Boromir in Lord of the Rings:

 I mean, it’s true.
 One does NOT simply get to the top of Google… without great content, that is!

 Like memes, GIFs are also a fun way to communicate and resonate with the general public.